 If The Conclusion Is “I Am Socially Awkward”

-If the conclusion of this self-assessment is that you are socially awkward, I have three essential pieces of advice I can offer you.
+If the conclusion of this self-assessment is that you are socially awkward, this is likely an issue with a visible negative impact on your life.
+You could have much better relationships and be a lot happier if you deal with this effectively.
+I have three essential pieces of advice I can offer you.

 The first and most important is to develop your social confidence.
 To a very large extent, social awkwardness is produced by shyness and anxiety in social settings.

 When you’re anxious, you can’t think straight, you stumble, bumble and fumble around, and thus you embarrass yourself.
 Work on improving your social confidence, and I promise you that most of this will take care of itself.

 Check out this free presentation I’ve created to learn how to eliminate anxiety and boost your social confidence.

 The second advice is to learn the basic social norms.
 The basic principles of social interactions can be learned from books, courses or socially savvy people.
 Knowing them and applying them will aid you adjust your social behavior to the situation.